CFC-Servers/gm_sudo/README.md

 # Intro

+**FYI: This addon currently only works on Linux.
+The SHA implementation used in `gm_sudo` doesn't work on Windows for some reason.
+This is a problem we intend to fix ASAP

 **Background:**
 In Linux, a superuser is a user who can run any command at the highest permission level, never limited by permissions (just like the `root` user).